jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 Direct containment grants access for referring

-Line disectors can describe indirect containment access
+Line dissectors can describe indirect containment access

 To the outside there is only access to the children of the pentagon the symbol is indirectly in.
 Friend access controllers of pentagon children  restrict global access and denote what can serve as a type and what can serve as an object reference.
 You only have access to other things outside through a reference, but that reference resides inside the symbol.